Mageacallll/SafeShardTransfer/docs/reports/final-summary.md

 ---

-## 7. Optimization vs Understanding
+## 7. Recovery Complexity

-We considered improving liveness through retry mechanisms.
+We implemented bounded retry/timeout recovery to avoid indefinite coordinator-side stalls.

-However, this introduces new challenges:
+This improved convergence, but introduced new challenges:
 - duplicate transfers
-- idempotency requirements
+- idempotency requirements (attempt IDs and duplicate handling)
-- ambiguous state transitions
+- abort-and-resync edge cases after crashes

 This suggests that: